petersatsuse/azure-compute-docs/articles/virtual-machines/ncv3-nc6s-nc12s-nc24s-retirement.md

 **After** **September 30th, any remaining** **NCv3-series virtual machines (VMs) subscriptions will be set to a deallocated state.
 They'll stop working and no longer incur billing charges.
 The NCv3 will no longer be under SLA or have support included.**

 > [!Note]
 > This retirement only impacts the virtual machine sizes in the original NCv3-series powered by NVIDIA V100 GPUs.
-This retirement announcement doesn't apply to NCasT4_v3, and NC_A100_v4 and NCadsH100_v5 series virtual machines.
+This retirement announcement doesn't apply to NCasT4_v3, NC_A100_v4, and NCadsH100_v5 series virtual machines.

 ## What action do I need to take before the retirement date?

 You need to resize or deallocate your NCv3-series VMs.
-We recommend that you change VM sizes for these workloads, from the original NCv3-series VMs to the NCadsH100_v5-series (or an alternative).
+We recommend that you change VM sizes for these workloads from the original NCv3-series VMs to the NCadsH100_v5-series VMs (or an alternative).

 The [NCadsH100_v5-series](/azure/virtual-machines/ncads-h100-v5?source=recommendations) is powered by NVIDIA H100 NVL GPU and 4th-generation AMD EPYC™ Genoa processors.
 The VMs feature up to 2 NVIDIA H100 NVL GPUs with 94GB memory each, up to 96 non-multithreaded AMD EPYC Genoa processor cores and 640 GiB of system memory.
 Check [Azure Regions by Product page](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/) for region availability.
 Visit the [Azure Virtual Machine pricing page](https://azure.microsoft.com/pricing/details/virtual-machines/) for pricing information.